 How We Got Started

 In 2006, Neil Peterson decided to do something to help the millions of students struggling with learning challenges such as ADHD, dyslexia and adverse childhood experiences (ACEs).
-Having seen the benefits of personal coaching in his own life and those of his children as an effective intervention strategy and an important part of a multi-prong treatment approach, Peterson founded the Edge Foundation, an organization committed to providing professional coaches for students with learning challenges to help them realize their potential and their passion, and to become tomorrow’s leaders and innovators.
+Having seen the benefits of personal coaching in his own life and those of his children as an effective intervention strategy and an important part of a multi-prong treatment approach, Peterson founded the Edge Foundation, a 501(c)(3) organization committed to providing professional coaches for students with learning challenges to help them realize their potential and their passion, and to become tomorrow’s leaders and innovators.

 Read the founder’s story